agentguard-ai/TealTiger-Blogs/governance/evidence/index.md

 Evidence defines how TealTiger proves that AI governance controls were **actually enforced**, not just documented.

+The Evidence Governance Hub defines **normative requirements for proof**, capturing verifiable artifacts that demonstrate control execution and support audit review.

 In agentic AI systems, governance credibility depends on runtime proof: what decisions were evaluated, what actions were allowed or blocked, and which controls were applied at execution time.
 This hub focuses on **evidence as a first‑class system output**, not an after‑the‑fact artifact.

 ## What This Hub Covers